Brewers vs. Reds Player Props Betting Odds

-Oddsmakers have set player props for Christian Yelich, Jonathan India and others when the Milwaukee Brewers visit the Cincinnati Reds at Great American Ball Park on Sunday at 1:40 PM ET.
+Player prop bet odds for Jonathan India, Christian Yelich and others are listed when the Cincinnati Reds host the Milwaukee Brewers at Great American Ball Park on Monday at 7:10 PM ET.

 Bet on this matchup or its props with DraftKings!